 Crushed walnut shells feel soft to the touch, but it can contain sharp shells that can cut your snake’s skin and can do even more damage internally if swallowed.

-We hope that you have enjoyed reading over this guide to affordable snake bedding.
+We hope that you have enjoyed reading over this guide to affordable snake bedding alternatives.
 If you have found it helpful, and you have learned something new, please share these four alternatives to snake bedding found in your home on Facebook and Twitter.